Irenacero/FinalDegreeProject/README.md

 FinalDegreeProject

 Here you can find a brief description of the aim of each script.
+Initially, the explanation of the files used to complete the probabilistic tractography paths can be found.
+Afterwards, the file where the statistical analysis has been computed.

-##Probabilistic tractoraphy paths:
+Probabilistic tractoraphy paths:

 c3FA.sh --> This script takes as input the third component of the T1-weighted image segmentation, which corresponds to the cerebrospinal fluid (CSF) and normalizes it into FA space